jtv/libpqxx/UPGRADING.md

 C++20
 -----

 You will need at least C++20 to compile libpqxx.
-Support does not need to be absolutely complete, but the basics must be there: concepts, various utility functions in the standard library, the language's new object lifetime rules, and so on.
+Compiler support for C++20 does not need to be absolutely complete, but the basics must be there: concepts, ranges, spans, various utility functions in the standard library, the new object lifetime rules, and so on.

 Thanks to `std::span`, there are now very few raw pointers in the API (or even internally).
 This makes libpqxx not only safer, but also easier to